yKimisaki/UE4SourceGenerator/README.md

 1. Select output directory.
 A pair files will be generated on this directory.
 2. If you select output directory, this tool search .uproject file from related directories, and show PROJECT_API above "Type Name" text box.
-3. "Type Name" must contains UE4 style prefix, like UHogeObject or AFugaActor.
+3. "Type Name" must contain UE4 style prefix, like UHogeObject or AFugaActor.
 4. Select "Base Type" and click "Generate" button.

 ## How to add project domain templates